ElmahCore/ElmahCore/README.md

 });
 ```

-**TIP:** The Elmah diagnosics page can leak sensitive environmental details.
+> :warning: The Elmah diagnosics page can leak sensitive environmental details.
 Consider limiting the page to development environments or [placing security on the Elmah endpoints](#restrict-access-to-the-elmah-ui).

 ## Using Notifiers